ChandrapalParmar/DockerForge/README.md

 # DockerForge

-DockerForge is a MERN-based Docker Automation Platform that automatically analyzes a GitHub repository, generates a Dockerfile, builds a Docker image, runs a container, and verifies container health.
+DockerForge is a MERN-based Docker Automation Platform that automatically analyzes a GitHub repository, generates a Dockerfile, builds a Docker image, runs a container, verifies container health, and checks whether the application responds successfully.

+---

+## Problem Statement

+Build a tool called DockerForge with the following flow:

+1. Accept a public GitHub repository URL from the user.
+2. Clone the repository and scan its file structure.
+3. Generate a Dockerfile based on repository analysis.
+4. Run `docker build` and capture the output.
+5. If build fails, analyze the error and retry (up to 3 attempts).
+6. Run the generated Docker container.
+7. Verify the container starts and responds correctly.
+8. Display the final result in the UI.

 ---